 It is important to give way to your immediate right.
 Look at the diagram here and imagine you are in pos A. Your danger would come from Pos B. If you notice the vehicle in Pos B slowing down, then they may be slowing down for their right.
 Which would be Pos C. If the vehicle in Pos C enters the roundabout first then you could use this as cover, so you could go too.
 Cover is a term used when a vehicle from your left blocks your danger on your right- which gives you an opportunity to go.

 Apply the MSPSL Routine on the approach.
 Try to avoid double roundabouts until you have mastered single mini roundabouts.

-Going Ahead at a double roundabout: Imagine you are in Pos A on the diagram below.
-Your danger at the first roundabout would come from Pos D. (Pos C is turning left) As you approach the 2nd mini roundabout you will need to potentially give way at the lines which say ‘Giveway?’.
-Your danger at the 2nd roundabout would come from Pos E. If you notice Pos E slowing down then they could be giving way to their right which would be Pos F. If you turn the book upside down now and put yourself in Pos E – it should look clearer that Pos F is the danger to Pos E. If the vehicle in Pos F goes first then you could use this as cover as this vehicle will be blocking your right.
+Going Ahead at a double roundabout: Imagine you are in Pos A on the diagram above.
+Your danger at the first roundabout would come from Pos D – as Pos C is turning left.
+As you approach the 2nd mini roundabout you will need to potentially give way at the lines which say ‘Giveway?’
+Your danger at the 2nd roundabout would come from Pos E. If you notice Pos E slowing down then they could be giving way to their right which would be Pos F.

 Turning Left at both roundabouts: Imagine you are in Pos A again.
 You would apply the same priorities as last time.
 A Left signal is required on the approach to the 1st and the 2nd mini roundabout in the diagram below.
 By putting your left signal on early the vehicles at the 2nd roundabout can work out where you are going earlier.